RedDude/GodotMation-godot4/README.md

 # GodotMation
-An implementation of machinations framework in Godot Engine
+An implementation of machinations framework in Godot 4

+**WORK IN PROGRESS**

 ABOUT: